Together in Christ: 'Learning to Be Patient' — Proverbs 16:32

 Patience requires the work of the Holy Spirit combined with our intentional hard work [1] as Jesus' disciples.
 We do not "naturally have" patience.
 Our impatience is part of the work of our flesh, our sinful nature, at war with the call of the Holy Spirit to develop Spirit-led fruit [2] in our lives.

-As disciples of Jesus, patience is necessary for us to please God, especially when we desire to treat others properly.
+As disciples of Jesus, patience is necessary for us to please God, especially in our treatment of others.
 [6] Patience requires a great deal of self-control, the Spirit's coordinated partner with patience.
 We must invite the Holy Spirit to fill us, shape us, lead us, and grow us in patience and self-control.
 As we mature, the Scriptures urge us to be patient and self-controlled, reminding us of the great truth in today's proverb:

 [2] Galatians 5:13-26.